 Important: if you’re using any kitchen tools you CAN’T use them again for food prep.
 Whatever got in touch with lye, soap or essential oils has to become your designated soapy tool.

-- Safety goggles and latex gloves
+- Safety goggles and latex gloves, long-sleeved shirt

 - Digital Kitchen Scale: It’s very important to have an accurate scale.
 You have to be able to measure your ingredients precisely otherwise you might end up with soap that has too much lye in it - not good.